100 Bullets: Plot

 Sometime in the late 20th century, the Minutemen were betrayed by the Trust and disbanded after Agent Graves refused to reenact "The Greatest Crime in the History of Mankind" (a re-expansion of the borders of the Trust).
 The Minutemen retaliated with the assassination of a hooded figure in Atlantic City, and they were then sent into hiding.
 Most of the Minutemen of that time were "deactivated" by Graves.
 These former Minutemen had their memories repressed for their own protection and were returned to "normal" lives.
 These events occurred prior (presumably some years) to the beginning of 100 Bullets.

 As the story plays out, many of those who are offered the chance for vengeance by Graves are revealed to have been people wronged by the Trust or its agents, and six are revealed to have been Minutemen at the time of the events of Atlantic City.
-With his planning, some luck, and the importance of his "game", Agent Graves seeks to reactivate several of his Minutemen and recruit potential new members during the course of the series.
-With the occasional aid of the Trust's current Warlord, the charismatic and secretive Mr. Shepherd, Graves sets into motion a complicated and deadly plot of revenge against the Trust, which divides into factions, with younger members plotting against the older ones.

-The series culminates in the downfall of the Trust and its agents, eventually revealing that the attaché and its contents are a metaphor for the limitless power of the Trust.
+During the course of the series, Agent Graves seeks to reactivate several of his Minutemen and recruit potential new members.
+With the occasional aid of the Trust's current Warlord, Mr. Shepherd, Graves sets into motion a plot of revenge against the Trust, which divides into factions, with younger members plotting against the older ones.
+The series culminates in the downfall of the Trust and its agents.